Sivothajan/projects.scs.pdn.ac.lk-monorepo/data/README.md

 ## Overview

 This directory contains the structured data files for the Projects Portal, storing information about courses, projects, students, and instructors in JSON format.
+These files are used to manage and display data on the platform.

 ## File Structure